Create and Manage Datasets

 3. For Directory, click Open and navigate to the project folder.

-4. Select and transfer all of the necessary .h3d files.
+4. Select and transfer all of the necessary result files.

 Figure 2.

-Note: If the solid elements exist in the CAE data, selecting the Extract solid faces check box means the prediction will be made only on the outer surfaces.
-The Extract solid faces check box is selected by default because it ensures faster prediction time.
+Note: If the solid elements exist in the CAE data, selecting Extract solid faces means the prediction will be made using faces from the outer surfaces, and results will only be visible on the outer surface.
+The internal 3D elements do not contribute.
+Extract solid faces is selected by default because it ensures faster prediction time.

-If the Extract solid faces check box is cleared, predictions will be made for all nodes/elements throughout the interior of the solid body as well.
+If Extract solid faces is not selected, predictions will be made for (and using) all nodes/elements throughout the interior of the solid body as well.

 Figure 3.
 With Extract Solid Faces Selected